-The difficulty in these cases often lies not with the issue of whether the defendant was negligent, but whether the plaintiff assumed the risk because he/she appreciated the danger of walking on the snow/ice.
-Under Maryland law, this is assumption of the risk, unless the plaintiff lacked the free will to avoid the danger.
+The difficulty in these cases often lies not with whether the defendant was negligent, but whether the plaintiff assumed the risk because he/she appreciated the danger of walking on the snow/ice.
+Under Maryland law, this is the assumption of the risk, unless the plaintiff lacked the free will to avoid the danger.
 This is presumably the case when going to work, entering or leaving your home, and tending to other necessities of life.
-Moreover, the fact that no reasonable alternative path was available does not reduce the free will standard.
+That no reasonable alternative path was available does not reduce the free will standard.

 The Baltimore City Circuit Court (I’m not sure who the Judge was) found that Ms. Walker assumed the risk as a matter of law and granted summary judgment to Morgan State University.
 The Court of Special Appeals reversed, finding that the voluntariness of Ms. Walker’s action was a question for the jury.

-The Maryland Court of Appeals disagreed with the Court of Special Appeals, and agreed with the trial court’s finding that Ms. Walker assumed the risk of her injuries.
-While I doubt it was integral to the court’s opinion, the court did note that Ms. Walker had been wearing Timberland boots and stated that “I don’t have any problem with walking or anything like that.
-Actually, I’m a daredevil to be honest with you.”
-I cannot imagine Ms. Walker’s attorney was enjoying that testimony at her deposition.
+The Maryland Court of Appeals disagreed with the Court of Special Appeals and agreed with the trial court’s finding that Ms. Walker assumed the risk of her injuries.
+While I doubt it was integral to the court’s opinion, the court noted that Ms. Walker had been wearing Timberland boots and stated that “I don’t have any problem with walking or anything like that.
+Actually, I’m a daredevil, to be honest with you.”
+I cannot imagine Ms. Walker’s attorney enjoyed that testimony at her deposition.
 You don’t want your client professing to be Evel Knievel (or maybe David Blaine for you younger folks) in a case where the issue is whether you assumed the risk of your injuries.

 The salient difference between Walker and our case is that our client was walking to her home from her car after working as a neonatal nurse at St. Agnes Hospital.
-Ms. Walker, on the other hand, was visiting her daughter, a noble endeavor but certainly not one where Plaintiff can argue that she had no choice but to make that trip.
+Ms. Walker was visiting her daughter, a noble endeavor but not one where the Plaintiff can argue that she had no choice but to make that trip.

-The take home message is that you have to carefully consider the facts before accepting a case.
-Theattorney in this case was no doubt seduced by the fact that Ms. Walker had a good damages case.
+The take-home message is that you should carefully consider the facts before accepting a case.
+The attorney in this case in the Morgan State case was no doubt seduced because Ms. Walker had a suitable damages case.
 There is no question the woman was seriously injured.
-But Maryland law is tough on these slip and fall cases on ice and snow and each case has to be carefully evaluated to make sure that the prospective client did not assume the risk of his or her injuries.
+But Maryland law is tough on these slip and fall cases on ice and snow, and attorneys have to carefully evaluate each case to make sure that the prospective client did not assume the risk of his or her injuries.